 During the course of my Israel-Palestine sojourn, something happened: certain things began to intrude upon my consciousness, unanticipated and unbidden.
 In particular, I gained clearer, more nuanced understandings of both the modern history of that land and also the present-day realities of “The Situation” there (a popular Israeli euphemism).

 I only regret that I came to these so late.
 Yet (in my own defense), early on it was still a time of relative quiet.
 Yes, the hope of Oslo was already effectively dead, the perennial undercurrents were certainly there, and the daily perversities of travel restrictions, evictions and house demolitions were grinding inexorably on.
 However, blissfully — sadly — these mostly passed under my radar.
-And, early on, the Second Intifada, Defensive Shield, the Separation Barrier, Lebanon II, Cast Lead and so much more — all still lay over the horizon.
+And, early on, the Second Intifada, Defensive Shield, the Separation Barrier, Lebanon II, Cast Lead, the horrendous assaults on Gaza, and so much more — all still lay over the horizon.

 The latter-day realities which gradually entered my field of vision — from the roots of modern-day Zionism to the latest land-grab — dealing as they do with compelling issues of justice and injustice, and the everyday lives of flesh-and-blood people that God created and loves — all these I have come to deem at least as important as (if not more than) all of that Land’s ancient/biblical connections.
 Those connections are fascinating, valuable and often enriching, and I still embrace them, of course.
 Yet too many people, especially Christians, focus on these to the exclusion of almost all else, or, worse, they intentionally block out the modern-day, human realities in their naive rush to uncritically “bless Israel”.